HelpSeeker/Quality-Webm/README.md

 - [x] Copy input audio streams if ALL streams have a compatible codec
 - [x] Multi-threading by encoding the footage simultaneously in separate parts
 - [x] Option to print a rough estimate of the resulting file size
-- [x] Allow to switch between VP9/Opus and VP8/Vorbis
+- [x] Allow to switch between VP9 and VP8
-- [x] Choose audio bitrate based on channel count when using Vorbis
+- [x] Use Opus as standard audio codec
+- [x] Use Vorbis as fallback codec, if Opus encoding fails (see [this bug tracker](https://trac.ffmpeg.org/ticket/5718))
-- [ ] Choose audio bitrate based on channel count when using Opus
+- [x] Set audio bitrate for each audio stream based on the channel count
+- [ ] Include the bitrate of copied streams into the file size preview
 - [ ] Differentiate between audio streams with different codecs
-- [ ] Let the user choose between VP8/VP9 and Vorbis/Opus separately
 - [ ] Option to choose the input video/audio bitrate
 - [ ] Free mkv mode.
 Switches from webm to mkv and allows all free codecs.